fossxo/fossxo-gdd/source/gameplay.rst

 the games as fast as possible.
 At the end of the run the total time is displayed along with the previous best times. [#timecalculation]_

-The player is disqualified and the run halted if the player looses a game.
+The player is disqualified and the run halted if the player loses a game.
 Since the computer opponent never makes a mistake, each game in the speedrun ends in a cat's game.
 In other words, each speedrun requires the same total number of moves to complete.